Growth

 What does it mean?

-I credit the rediscovery through focusing on the following.
+I credit the following.

 - Reading